DiSkyOrg/Documentation/docs/skimage/graphics/texts.md

 ```

 !!! info
-    If you center the text, the input position will be considered as 'offset' from the center of the text.
+    If you **center the text**, the input position will be considered as 'offset' from the center of the text.

     Therefore, if you want your text perfectly centered, you'll have to set 0, 0 for the position when drawing the text!